Majorana bound state parity exchanges in planar Josephson junctions

-In the four junction setup, we assume all four islands to be initially be at the same external voltage/common ground.
-Thus, applying a voltage $V$ on island A affects both $\phi_{AB}$ as well as $\phi_{AD}.$ This voltage pulse results in the MBS in the AB junction moving in the $-\hat{y}$ direction and those in the AD junction moving in the $-\hat{x}$ direction.
-We use the convention described here in our scheme to exchange non-local MBS fermion parity.
-In each case considered, we start with total fermion parity being odd $-\gamma_1\gamma_2\gamma_3\gamma_4=-1$, with all four MBS being uncoupled to the dot.
-The dot itself is in the unoccupied state.
+In the crossroads setup, we assume all four islands to be initially at the same external voltage/common ground.
+Thus, applying voltage $V$ on island A affects both $\phi_{AB}$ as well as $\phi_{AD}.$ This voltage pulse results in MBS in the AB junction moving in the $-\hat{y}$ direction and those in the AD junction moving in the $-\hat{x}$ direction. {We also assume that the phase difference at the center of the junction is not an odd multiple of $\pi$ so that no MBS is nucleated in the center of the croassroads junction.
+The system can be tuned out of such a parameter regime by the application of a small bias voltage on any of the islands.} We use the convention described here to exchange non-local MBS fermion parity.
+In each case, we start with total fermion parity being odd $-\gamma_1\gamma_2\gamma_3\gamma_4=-1$, with all four MBS being uncoupled to the dot.
+The dot itself is unoccupied.

-\textit{\textbf{ MBS-Quantum dot interaction:}} We now turn to the physics of the central quantum dot at the intersection of the four extended junctions and its coupling to the MBS.
-The quantum dot has an associated single-particle energy level spacing and a charging energy.
-Considering a small quantum dot with large level spacing, it is enough to account for only the level nearest to the Fermi energy.
-In this case, the dot can be described by the single-level Hamiltonian

-where $\hat{n}_d=d^\dagger d$ is the occupation of the quantum dot, $\varepsilon_0$ is the constant ground state energy and $\varepsilon'$ sets the charging energy, tunable by the gate voltage.
-We assume here that the mesoscopic superconducting island is large enough to neglect its charging energy.
+\textit{\textbf{ MBS-Quantum dot interaction:}} Turning to the physics of the central quantum dot, we assume the standard associated single-particle energy level spacing and charging energy.
+Considering a small quantum dot with large level spacing, it is enough to account for only the level nearest to the Fermi energy and describe the dot by the single-level Hamiltonian $ H_{\text{QD}}=\Delta\varepsilon\hat{n}_d + \varepsilon_0$ where $\hat{n}_d=d^\dagger d$ is the quantum dot's occupation, $\varepsilon_0$ is the constant ground state energy and $\Delta\varepsilon$ sets the charging energy, tunable by the gate voltage.
+We assume here that the superconducting island is large enough to neglect its charging energy.